Habib-0007/Personal-Website-HNG/README.md

-# Personal-details-HNG-Internship-task
+# Personal Website HNG Internship task

-### Personal details design, an Internship task by HNGIntership
+### Personal details design, an Internship task by HNG internship

-This is a task by HNGInternship to create a website that displays our Slack Username and Image.
+This is a task by HNG internship to create a website that displays our Slack Username and Image.

 It also displays a realtime day and time.